olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 #### Encryption != Hashing

 A lot of people seem to misunderstand the difference between encryption and hashing (myself included).
-To clarify, the reason they're not the same even though they both use mathematical formulas to populate results, encrypted messages can be reverted back to the original message by using a key, but a hashed message cannot.
+To clarify, the reason they're not the same even though they both use mathematical formulas to populate results, encrypted messages can be reverted back to the original message by using a key, while a hash message cannot since it's irreversible.

 ### Bitcoin What Pt.2

 Other attributes that bitcoin has:

-- **No bank required**: You're your own bank
+- **No bank required**: You're your own bank and everyone participating in the bitcoin network verifies each other's balances.
-- **Limited Supply**: Only 21 million BTC will ever exist
+- **Limited Supply**: Only 21 million BTC will ever exist.
+Currently there's about 20 million BTC mined and in the market.
+Though ~7.5% of it is lost from people losing their wallets.
-- **Accessible**: Anyone with internet can use it around the world
+- **Accessible**: Anyone with internet can use it around the world, and can send money anywhere and at anytime
-- **Transparent**: The entire ledger is public and people can verify transactions
+- **Transparent**: The entire ledger is public.
+And through a thing called consensus mechanism (which we'll get into in a future lesson), all transactions are valid.
-- **Bankless**: Send money anywhere and anytime, again without the need of a bank

 ### Assignment